noveens/staticOwncloudWebapp/README.md

-This is a sample text-file saving and retreiving static web app which uses the package `js-owncloud-client` Link To Library: http://www.github.com/noveens/js-owcnloud-client/
+This is a sample text-file saving and retreiving static web app which uses the package `js-owncloud-client`<br>
+Link To Library: http://www.github.com/noveens/js-owcnloud-client/

 ## Dependencies: